 What is carnival in Viareggio?

 The Viareggio Carnival is one of the most famous carnival celebrations in the world.
-The carnival is famous for having the biggest and best papier-mache floats in the whole world.
+The carnival is famous for have the biggest and best papier-mache floats in the whole world.
 The floats are so impressive they are 20 meters high and animated.
 Viareggio Carnival lasts for a whole month and attracts thousands of visitors from all around the world.

 There are several parades where you are able to watch the incredible floats parade whilst surrounded by costumed dancers and musicians.
 There are also loads of parties, concerts and theatre events.
 Every neighbourhood in the city has its own neighbourhood celebrations going on.
-There is even a carnival museum where you can participate in a papier-mache workshop.
+There is even a carnival museum where you can participate in a papier-mache work shop.

 Ivrea Carnival | The Battle of the Oranges